wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 outdated: false
 replacement_url: ""
 ---
-How can you improve the accessibility of your applications?
-Many organizations ignore accessibility during development.
+An accessible application is one that anyone, even individuals with disabilities, can use.
+Unfortunately, Many organizations ignore accessibility during development.
 Companies often perceive accessibility as a feature rather than a necessity, which results in web content accessibility guidelines (WCAG) remaining overlooked until they fade off in the backlog.
 Prioritizing accesibility might even feel extraneous to users we assume are non-disabled.

 Accessibility, however, is not a feature: it is a social issue.
-Eveyone has the right to access the internet and companies need to make sure they are creating their applications in a way that allows people with disabilities to use their websites.
+Eveyone has the right to access the internet and companies need to make sure they are creating their applications in a way that allows people with disabilities to use them.
 Failing to do so is a human rights violation that exposes an organization to lawsuits.

 To help improve accessibility, organizations can educate teams, recruit in-house experts, and even get 3rd party services to support repair processes.